electrode-io/electrode-native/docs/cli/create-miniapp.md

 * The package manager to be used with this MiniApp (`npm` or `yarn`)
 * This will set `ern.packageManager` in the MiniApp `package.json`.
 * This setting will only be used for `ern add` and `ern upgrade-miniapp` commands.
 It won't apply for creating the MiniApp.
 Electrode Native is internally running `react-native init` command which uses Yarn by default, if available on the machine, when creating an app.
 React Native does not offer this to be configured as of now.
-If you wish to use NPM, you will have to manually remove `yarn.lock` and `node_modules/` in the MiniApp directory after creation, and run `npm install`.
+If you wish to use npm, you will have to manually remove `yarn.lock` and `node_modules/` in the MiniApp directory after creation, and run `npm install`.
 * **Default** The command will prompt for the package manager to use.

 `--packageName/-p <name>`

-* Specify the NPM package name to use for the MiniApp.
+* Specify the npm package name to use for the MiniApp.
 * Add the package name automatically in the `package.json` of the generated MiniApp.
 * **Default** The command will prompt for the package name to use.